Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 **[Town Square - Town Hall]**

 Go to the gate and defeat all the enemies that should appear.
-Theirs numbers are actually random here, but it's not actually relevant.
+Their numbers are actually random here, but it's not actually relevant.

 After defeating all the enemies, talk with Clown.